Larry Hogan: Abortion

+LGBTQ rights

 In 2014, Hogan opposed a transgender rights law signed by Governor Martin O'Malley.
 As a gubernatorial candidate, he said that he was "originally for civil unions" but that he has evolved to support same-sex marriage.
 In 2015, Hogan expanded an executive order to include protections for gender identity among "executive branch employees."
 He neither signed nor vetoed a 2015 bill that allowed transgender Marylanders to change the gender listed on their birth certificates, allowing the bill to become law without his signature.

-In 2016, Hogan vetoed legislation to decriminalize possession of marijuana paraphernalia in Maryland, making it a civil infraction rather than a crime.
-The General Assembly overrode the veto.

 In May 2018, Hogan signed legislation into law making Maryland the 11th state to ban conversion therapy for minors.

-In May 2021, Hogan vetoed a bill the state legislature passed that decriminalized the possession of drug paraphernalia and reduced the maximum penalty for possession from four years in prison and a $25,000 fine to one year's imprisonment and a $1,000 fine.

 In June 2021, Hogan refused to veto or sign a bill banning the use of the gay panic defense and another bill creating the Commission on LGBTQ Affairs in the Governor's Office of Community Initiatives.
 As a result, both laws went into effect without his signature on October 1, 2021.

+Marijuana

+In 2016, Hogan vetoed legislation to decriminalize possession of marijuana paraphernalia in Maryland, making it a civil infraction rather than a crime.
+The General Assembly overrode the veto.
+In May 2021, he vetoed a bill the state legislature passed that decriminalized the possession of drug paraphernalia and reduced the maximum penalty for possession from four years in prison and a $25,000 fine to one year's imprisonment and a $1,000 fine.
 In April 2022, Hogan refused to veto or sign a bill that created a framework for legalizing recreational marijuana, allowing the bill to become law without his signature.
-The bill is dependent on a constitutional referendum to legalize recreational marijuana that voters will consider in the 2022 elections.
+The bill was dependent on a constitutional referendum to legalize recreational marijuana that voters approved in the 2022 elections.